codio/knowledge/source/instructors/admin/organization/default-student-dashboard.rst

 5. If you want to hide the **Courses** menu, toggle the setting to enable it.
 When this setting is enabled, the **My Projects** page is automatically displayed as the default student dashboard.
 6. Click **Update** to save your the changes.

-**Note:** If you make changes to these settings, your students may need to reload Codio in their browser upon the next login for the changes to be visible.
+..
+Note:: If you make changes to these settings, your students may need to reload Codio in their browser upon the next login for the changes to be visible.